3DPrintDemon/How-To-Upgrade-ComGrow-T300-Klipper-To-Latest-Release/README.md

 Your choice if you try the `chown` command on `klipper` & `Moonraker` or not.

-IF YOU CHOOSE TO TRY THE `chown` command & elect to `UPDATE` your installs now is the time for that & then jump down past the next steps to the `UPDATE MANAGER` title.
+IF YOU CHOOSE TO TRY THE `chown` command & elect to `UPDATE` your installs now is the time for that & then jump down past the next steps to the `ERROR TIME` title.

-### OR TO REMOVE THE INSTALLS YOU NEED TO HAVE MADE THAT DOWNLOAD BACKUP AT THE START BEFORE YOU DO THIS NEXT STEP OR YOU'RE IN TROUBLE!!
+### TO REMOVE THE INSTALLS YOU NEED TO HAVE MADE THAT DOWNLOAD BACKUP AT THE START BEFORE YOU DO THIS NEXT STEP OR YOU'RE IN TROUBLE!!

 ### NOTE IF YOU REMOVE YOUR INSTALLS YOU WILL LOOSE YOUR PRINTER.CFG FILE AND ALL DATA IN YOUR CONFIG FOLDER!!
 DONT BE THAT PERSON!
+MAKE SURE YOU HAVE THAT BACKUP NOW!!

 IF YOU CHOOSE TO REMOVE: Select option `3 Remove` in `Kiauh`.
 Then remove `Klipper`, `Moonraker` & `Mainsail`.
 Also `Fluidd` if you wish.